LyleMi/Learn-Binary-Hacking/source/tools/list/fuzz.rst

 ----------------------------------------
 - `boofuzz <https://github.com/jtpereyda/boofuzz>`_ A fork and successor of the Sulley Fuzzing Framework
 - `AFLNet <https://github.com/aflnet/aflnet>`_ A Greybox Fuzzer for Network Protocols
+- `peach <https://github.com/MozillaSecurity/peach>`_ Peach is a fuzzing framework which uses a DSL for building fuzzers and an observer based architecture to execute and monitor them

 文件结构
 ----------------------------------------